KristhianX/essential-buttons-toolbar/README.md

 ## Features.
 **Available buttons are:**
 - **Homepage:** Opens the default homepage URL.
 Can be changed in options.
-- **Duplicate Tab:** Opens current URL in new tab.
-Long press it to get default link options.
+- **Duplicate Tab:** Opens current URL in new tab.Long-press it to access the browser's default link options, such as opening in the background, copying the link, etc.
 - **Hide toolbar:** Hides the toolbar.
 Refresh the page to display it again.
 - **Move toolbar:** Moves the toolbar to the top of the page or to the bottom if it is at the top.
 - **Close tab:** Closes the current tab.
 If the current tab is the only open tab, it opens the homepage URL instead.